[3.9] Complete Cobra Lash Assassin Guide | >10m Shaper DPS | All content | Noob Friendly | Video

 So equip any claws that you find until you can get your hands on and fulfill the level requirement for The Wasp Nest.
 The Wasp Nest is a very cheap but quite powerful weapon which you can wield until you are able to Fossil-Craft your own pair of Claws.
 If you are running into mana-sustain problems because you don't have enough "-x to total mana cost" you will want to use Gemini Claws due to their mana gained on hit implicit.
 If you however have enough -x to mana cost on your equipment (preferably enough to make your Cobra Lash cost 0 mana), you want to go for the highest dps claw: Imperial Claw.

-Either base for crafting should be exactly ilvl 83, since that is the minimum requirement for the flat chaos damage prefix and with higher ilvl you get more unwanted rolls into the pool.
+Either base for crafting should be at least ilvl 83+, since that is the minimum requirement for the flat chaos damage prefix.
+Elder Influenced Claws and Hunter Influenced Claws offer some great mods aswell, but also add unwanted mods to the pool.

 Use Aberrant, Corroded and Metallic Fossils in a 3-way Resonator to craft your claws.
 I know that Metallic Fossil seems weird, since it removes physical rolls from the pool, but with that it removes a lot of unwanted rolls and we can fill the whole 6-mods on the claw with better mods.

-We are looking for these mods (sorted by importance):
+We are looking for these mods (roughly sorted by importance):

 - 60% chance for Poisons inflicted with this Weapon to deal 100% more Damage (Delve Prefix)